 - Visualizations that are not that compatible with nodes: (example: a tetris board).
 The tetris example uses a custom draw function to draw the blocks.

 - Managing drawing logic of a large amount of simple objects (in the hundreds of thousands).
-Using a thousand nodes is probably not nearly as efficient as drawing, but a thousand of draw calls are cheap.
-Check the “Shower of Bullets” demo as example.
+Using a thousand nodes is probably not nearly as efficient as drawing, but a thousand draw calls are cheap; take the “Shower of Bullets” demo as an example.

 - Making a custom UI control.
 There are plenty of controls available, but it’s easy to run into the need to make a new, custom one.

 Draw commands are described in the CanvasItem class reference.
 There are plenty of them.

 _draw() function is only called once, and then the draw commands

 are cached and remembered, so further calls are unnecessary.

 If re-drawing is required because a state or something else changed,

 Here is a little more complex example, a texture variable that will be redrawn if modified:

 In some cases, it may be desired to draw every frame.
 For this, just